mono/roslyn/README.md

 C# compiler
 ============

-There are a few steps to getting the C# compiler to build on Mono:
+There are a few steps required to build Roslyn on Mono:

 ## Install PCL